Parachute (The Pretty Things album): Title and artwork

 According to Waller, the album title was thought of by May:

-"Out of the blue one day, Phil said to me “Why don't we call it Parachute?
+"Out of the blue one day, Phil said to me 'Why don't we call it Parachute?'
 He went on to explain his logic.
 A parachute is a kind of escape mechanism, but there’s no guarantee that it’s going to work.
 It’s the last resort when you jump out of a stricken aircraft and pull the rip-cord, you can never be sure the chute will open properly, in which case it would be an unmitigated disaster.
 The same could be said of a city girl or boy escaping to the countryside or vice versa.
 In the end I agreed – we weren't offering any solutions, just posing the dilemma – it may seem like a possible escape route but maybe it won't be, maybe it will all end in tears!"

-The artwork for Parachute was designed by Hipgnosis and released as a gatefold, with the front cover depicting a lone highway at night with a tall brick chimney on one side and a huge overgrown flower on the other, with a fluorescently glowing child standing in the middle of the road with its palm stretched out to the viewer.
+The artwork for Parachute was designed by Hipgnosis and released as a gatefold, with the front cover depicting a lone highway at night with a tall brick chimney on one side and a huge overgrown flower on the other, with a glowing child standing in the middle of the road with its palm stretched out to the viewer.
 The inside of the gatefold featured a black-and-white group portrait with the lyrics printed over it.